Symplectic isotopy on non-minimal ruled surfaces: Stability of strata of in the one-point blow-up cases

 In particular, $\Gr(C) \ne 0$ provided that $q \ge g-1$.
 When $g = 0$, $\Gr(C) = 1$ for all classes $C$ with $p,q \ge 0$ and $ p+q > 0$.

 In general, for the genus $g$ cases we always have $Gr(B+ gF)=2^g>0$, and expect to have $ k(B+gF)=\frac12([2B-2F-\cdots]\cdot [B+gF] +[B+gF]^2)= 2g+2-2g\ge 0.$

 We have a stable curve in the class $B+gF$ for any $J$.
-Since $J\in \mA_{u,{\rm open}}$, there are no curves with negative self-intersection, meaning that for all curves, both $B$ and $F$ have non-negative coefficients.
+Since $J\in \mA_{u,{\rm open}}$, there are no curves with self-intersection less than -1, meaning that for all curves, both $B$ and $F$ have non-negative coefficients.

 Now, looking at the stable representative, we know there is exactly one component where $B$ has coefficient 1, since the $B$-coefficient is non-negative.
-That component has to be $B+xF$ for some $x\le g$, because the $F$-coefficient is non-negative.
+That component has to be in a class of the type $B+xF$, $B+xF-yE$ or $B+xF+yE$ for some $x\le g, y>0$, because the $F$-coefficient is non-negative.
+We will now show that such a component must be embedded and in the class $B+xF$ or $B+xF-E.$ First we can eliminate the possibilities of $B+xF+yE, y>0$ because such curves pair negatively with $E$.
+Then we can also eliminate the classes $B+xF-yE, y>1$ since they pair negatively with curves in class $F-E.$ Notice that we do have $B+gF= B+xF +(g-x)F$ and $B+gF= B+xF-E +(g-x)F +E$ for $x\le g.$

+Note that such a component must be embedded.
+Indeed, if we assume there is a singular point, then we have an embedded curve in class $F$ or $F-E$ passing through the singular point.
+The intersection number must be greater than 1, and this contradicts the fact that thehomological pairing with $F$ is $1.$

 \end{enumerate}

 \end{proof}